priyankarauthan/Java-Interview-Questions/README.md

 Imagine you have a Toy (Java Object), and you want to pack it into a box (Convert to a file or stream) so you can store it or send it to someone.
 Later, you can unpack (Deserialize) it to get back the same toy (Java Object).

+### transient Keyword:

+Fields marked as transient are not serialized.
+### serialVersionUID:

+A unique identifier to maintain version compatibility during deserialization.

 ## Where is Serialization Used in a Spring Boot Project?
 Serialization is widely used in Spring Boot for various functionalities, such as caching, session management, database operations, and messaging.